Centennial Center Teaching & Learning Symposia

 - Utopian Thought: Race, Class, Gender, Disability (reading list & essay questions)

-- Simulation and Debate: Alternative Techniques of Learning and Engagement in Political Theory (sample exercises and syllabi)
+- Simulation and Debate: Alternative Techniques of Learning and Engagement in Political Theory (starter pack: syllabi and sample exercises)